Tayyibah Girls' School

-Tayyibah Girls' School, is an all-girl independent Islamic primary and secondary educational institute that caters for girls from ages 4 to 16.
+Tayyibah Girls' School is an all-girl independent Islamic primary and secondary educational institute for girls aged 4 to 16.
 It is located in Hackney, London, United Kingdom.

 History

-Tayyibah Educational Trust was established in September 1992, with the aim of providing a high quality, excellent moral and academic education for girls in Hackney.
-Tayyibah Girls School is the flagship project of the trust.
+Tayyibah Educational Trust was established in September 1992.
+Tayyibah Girls' School is the flagship project of the trust.

-The humble beginning was in a basement flat in Cazenove Road, Stamford Hill, with just 4 girls.
-Today there is a full primary and secondary school.
+The school started in a basement flat in Cazenove Road, Stamford Hill, with just four girls.
+Today, there is a full primary and secondary school.
 The school moved to its current premises in 1993.
-Further extension was made to the building to improve the facilities available to its students.
+Further extension was made to the building.

-One of the central aims of the school has been to provide an excellent education to its students equipping them for their lives ahead.
-Tayyibah Girls School over the years has been constantly been the top performing school in the Borough.
-Its Alumni have progressed into many professions including Medicine, Law, Education and Islamic Scholarship.